-- While appropriate disclaimers are permissible, disclaiming a party’s responsibility for a scheme document has the potential to be misleading.
-Parties should not attempt to disclaim liability for contravention of the prohibition on misleading or deceptive conduct.
+- While appropriate disclaimers are permissible, disclaiming a party’s responsibility for a Scheme Booklet or other disclosure document has the potential to be misleading.
+Parties should not attempt to disclaim liability for contravention of any applicable prohibition on misleading or deceptive conduct.
 The Panel suggests parties avoid the use of disclaimers that are broad and catch-all.

-- In addition, where a letter of intention is given, the Panel requires that the scheme documents contain, or be accompanied by, the following statement:
+- In addition, where a Letter of Intention is given, the Panel requires that the Scheme Booklet contains, or be accompanied by, the following statement:

 Role of the Takeovers Panel and High Court

 The fact that the Takeovers Panel has provided a letter of intention indicating that it does not intend to object to the scheme (or subsequently issues a no-objection statement in respect of the scheme), or that the High Court has ordered that a meeting be convened, does not mean that the Panel or the Court:

 - has formed any view as to the merits of the proposed scheme or as to how shareholders should vote (on this matter shareholders must reach their own decision); or